 Patient families who attend the melanoma clinic are provided travel, housing and meals during the onsite consultation.
 Following the clinical evaluation, St. Jude will provide a written report, with treatment recommendations, to the family and referring physician.

-The next St. Jude Pediatric and Adolescent Melanoma Clinic will be held in late 2018 in Memphis, Tennessee.
+The next St. Jude Pediatric and Adolescent Melanoma Clinic will be held October 31-November 2, 2018, in Memphis, Tennessee.

 Patients must be: